 Equity, diversity, and inclusion are central to Camosun's culture and values.
 Defining these ideas through a community-led process will enhance a common core of understanding and lead to the development of policy and practices for how we relate to students, employees and the wider community.

-Camosun’s Equity, Diversity, and Inclusion Policy PDF is ready for viewing before being presented to the Board of Governors for approval.
+Camosun’s Equity, Diversity, and Inclusion Policy PDF is now in place.
 For a more comprehensive explanation of the recommendations set forth in the policy; see the Priority Recommendations Briefing Notes below.

 Thank you to those who offered their thoughts.
 The survey has now closed, and the Education Policy Team will review your feedback regarding the policy.

 The Equity, Diversity and Inclusion (EDI) policy is intended to articulate a core set of principles that lead to the development and implementation of directives for how we relate to students, employees and the wider community.
 The values articulated in Camosun’s Strategic Plan are reflected in the EDI policy.
 The policy will enhance the educational success of students by supporting our core values and help enact and advance our college capabilities.

 The policy document defines the terms “equity,” “diversity” and “inclusion” and articulates six principles based on data gathered through consultations and surveys with employees and students at the college.
 These six principles are:

 - Increase Support for Persons with Disability-Related Barriers